 Frontosa, also known by Cyphotilapiafrontosa and Paratilapiafrontosa, is a typical member of the Cichlidae family.
 A distinct feature of the fish is the hump on its head, which is present in both sexes and grows bigger as the fish matures.

 It can attain a length of about 14 inches.
 These fish are originally found in the deep waters of an African lake called Tanganyika.
-Wild frontosa are not frequently seen and are thought to be a delicacy in Africa.
+Wild frontosa is not frequently seen and is thought to be a delicacy in Africa.

 The fish has a tolerant and gentle temperament, but it is territorial as well.
 It will thrive in a tank that has plants, rocks, and caves as well as a sandy bottom.

 If the water condition and the tank setup are excellent, the mouthbrooding frontosa can breed easily.
-For every male, there need to be at least 5 females to complete the breeding atmosphere.
+For every male, there needs to be at least 5 females to complete the breeding atmosphere.